alexandruarmas/coding/CONTRIBUTING.md

 To serve the website locally you'll need to run `npm run s`.
 This will spin up a local dev server and open the browser.

-If you have any questions feel free to open an issue or send a PM to [@alexandruarmas](https://twitter.com/alexandruarmas) on Twitter.
+If you have any questions feel free to open an issue or send a PM to [@mrarmas02](https://x.com/mrarmas02) on X.